 First Communion at WPLC

 First Communion is an exciting time for an individual.
-As Lutherans we believe that the bread and wine of Communion are also the body and blood of Christ.
-To be reminded that these are God’s gifts “given for you” is truly a mysterious moment.
-Typically children take their First Communion between first and sixth grade when their parents and pastor determine they’re ready.
+As Lutherans, we believe that the bread and wine of Communion are also the body and blood of Christ.
+It is truly a mysterious moment to be reminded that these are God’s gifts “given for you.”
+Typically, children take their First Communion between first and sixth grade when their parents and pastor determine they’re ready.
 Here are some questions to help you determine if your child is ready:

 - Does your child show signs of feeling excluded (i.e., asking for Communion)?

 - Can your child recognize moments when they haven’t loved or cared for others and God?Is your child comfortable in various locations around the nave/sanctuary, including near the Communion table?

 - Can your child extend their hands to receive the bread when asked to do so?